hejtmy/fgu-optic-flow-js/README.md

 - TrialNumber: Current trial number
 - TotalTrials: Number of total trials
 - ExperimentProgress: Number from 1 to 100 determining completion of the procedure
-- Correct: Number of correct trials
+- Correct, CorrectBlink: Number of correct trials (true negatives and true positives) or only correct blink trials (only true positives)
-- Incorrect: Number of incorrect trials
+- Incorrect, IncorrectBlink: Number of incorrect trials (false negatives and false positives) or only false negatives (missed) blink trials
 - RatioCorrect: Ratio of correct trials from all trials excluding pauses
 - PercentageCorrect: Percentage of correct trials from all trials excluding pauses
 - AvgReactionTimeMs, MinReactionTimeMs, MaxReactionTimeMax : Average, minimal and maximal reaction time for correct blink trials in miliseconds.
 Rounded to whole numbers